This is an opportunity provided by the Caring for Vulnerable Children in a Fractured World programme: Find out more

 Today, that thinking is changing.
 Champions of an alternative approach cite decades of research which says children belong in families, not in institutions.
 Personalities ranging from Harry Potter author J.K Rowling to Hollywood couple Deborra-Lee Furness and Hugh Jackman have thrown their star power behind the campaign

-This intensive 1.5-day programme run by the Thomson Reuters Foundation provides participants with the opportunity to consider different domestic and international strategies to protect children, as well as how to report these issues to their own audiences.
-It offers a stimulating and collaborative environment for journalists to discuss, research and engage with a range of professionals and experts and fellow journalists from a range of backgrounds and experiences.
+This intensive 1.5-day programme run by the Thomson Reuters Foundation provides journalists with the opportunity to consider different domestic and international strategies to protect children, as well as how to report these issues to their own audiences.
+It offers a stimulating and collaborative environment to engage with a range of professionals and experts and fellow journalists from a range of backgrounds and experiences.

 The workshops will take place in New York City on the 10th and 11th of September, 2018, and on the West Coast of the USA on the 13th and 14th of September.
 Please specify which location you are applying for.
 Only apply for one location.